 Hanbury and Marshall (1899) regarded it as a plant of fields, roadsides and waste ground, not common, and confined to the north of the county, especially near the sea.
 This basic distribution pattern was still evident from the 32 tetrad records in Philp (1982) for the period 1970-1981, although there were a few inland records and occurrences as far south as Dungeness.
 In the course of the 1991-2005 survey published as Philp (2010), however, it could only be traced in arable fields or disturbed road verges in five tetrads.
 It is not clear what may lie behind this marked decline.
 It is unlikely to be herbicides, since this species has shown resistance to a range of them.
-Our 2010-17 records similarly amount to five tetrads, although four of these are different from the Philp (2010) sites.
+Our 2010-18 records amount to seven tetrads, although only one of these is the same as a Philp (2010) site.